HL7/livd/input/pagecontent/acknowledgements.md

 The LIVD Implementation Guide is the result of a combined IICC and HL7 project team to express the content into FHIR profiles.
 The following individuals supported creating this guide:

-* Hans Buitendijk - Cerner
+* Hans Buitendijk - Oracle Health
 * Rob Hausam - Hausam Consulting
 * Ed Heierman - Abbott
 * Ralf Herzog - Roche